-Plastic Surgery for Teens - on the Rise
+Plastic Surgery for Teens

-210,000 Plastic Surgeries on Teens 2009
+Plastic Surgeries for Teens

-Many plastic surgeons prefer not to do cosmetic surgery on teens except for special circumstances, but feel the teens should wait until they reach the age of consent depending on the procedure.
+Many plastic surgeons prefer not to do cosmetic surgery on teens except for special circumstances, but they feel that teens should wait until they reach the age of consent, age 18, depending on the procedure.
 However, there are circumstances that warrant surgery and the American Society of Plastic Surgeons (ASPS) perform numerous surgeries each year with the parents of the teens giving their conscent.

 Plastic Surgeons are Also Pressured

-If you decide to let your child have cosmetic surgery, find a good plastic surgeon and get some good cosmetic surgery information.
+If you decide to let your teen have cosmetic surgery find a good plastic surgeon, and get some good cosmetic surgery information.
 Many surgeons send children to see a therapist first, which allows the child to explore the reasons for having the work done.

 There is no data as to how this might affect a teen over the decades of her life.
 Even adults aren’t always pleased with their cosmetic surgery decisions after the fact.
 Lisa Rina, wife of Harry Hamlin, has stated publicly her regrets for having too much Botox and other work according to the Huffington Post.